thewaspcat/qa-portfolio/docs/index.md

 - Methodical approach to structuring test cases
 - Compliance with the official international requirements for software testing documentation <br> (ISO/IEC/IEEE 29119-3) and ISTQB® standards, **enhanced** with details for automation readiness
 - 1:1 mapping between manual test cases and automated test scripts for maximum traceability.
-- Industry-standard practices for test design, test execution and test maintainance.
+- Industry-standard practices for test design, test execution and test maintenance.

 ---